 NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-In this chapter students get hold of basic knowledge on Acids bases and salts.
-In This chapter various chemical properties of acids, bases and salts and the reaction of them with metals, non-metals are studied.
+In this chapter, students get hold of basic knowledge on Acids bases and salts.
+In this chapter, various chemical properties of acids, bases and salts and the reaction of them with metals, non-metals are studied.

 - One can perceive different kinds of reactions involved with acids, bases and salts.

-BYJU’S is India’s top education technology company which believes in modern learning approach.
+BYJU’S is India’s top education technology company which believes in a modern learning approach.
 Our resource materials include NCERT notes, books, animations, videos, info-graphics, NCERT exemplar solutions, sample papers and NCERT Solutions.
-Our study materials will not only help you in understanding the topic completely, but also help you in memorising the topic for a very long period of time.
+Our study materials will not only help you in understanding the topic completely but also help you in memorising the topic for a very long period of time.